RykerWilder/notes/download-mongodb-brew.md

-# Download MongoDB for MacOS with Homebrew
+# Download MongoDB for MacOS via Homebrew

 MongoDB is a powerful, flexible NoSQL database that is widely used for modern web applications.
 Installing MongoDB locally on your MacBook is straightforward, especially when using the Homebrew package manager.